pypa/twine/README.rst

   python3-dbus``.
 See `Keyring's installation instructions`_ for more details.

-Once keyring is installed you can use the ``keyring`` program to set your username and password for Twine.
+Once keyring is installed you can use the ``keyring`` program to set your username and password to use for each package index (repository) you want to upload to using Twine.

-To set your username and password for test PyPI:
+To set your username and password for test PyPI run the following command.
+``keyring`` will prompt you for your password:

 .. code-block:: console